moshez/msbdemo/README.rst

 all we need to is run the :code:`web` plugin, ask it to run a :code:`wsgi` container, and give it the logical (module) path to our WSGI app.

+Using Docker multi-stage builds has allowed us to create a Docker container for production with:

+* A smaller footprint (using the "slim" image as base)
+* Few layers (only adding two layers to the base slim image)

+The biggest benefit is that it let us do so with one Dockerfile, with no extra machinery.